latitov/ClassicPID/README.md

 		IF Q > 100 THEN Q := 100; END_IF
 	END_EVERY

-Note tha difference in using the `integral` part.
+Note the difference in using the `integral` part.
 In Wikipedia version, it's increment/decrement goes without coefficient, and is unlimited (this is a huge error for real applications).
 Rather, later in the final summation, it is multiplied by coefficient.
 In my version, we use it as is in final summation, and __it is limited__ by the standard range, and a coefficient is applied at the increment/decrement stage.
 I am deeply convinced that my approach is more natural, as k3 naturally defines the _fastness_ of integral part changing, bound inside the standard range.
 My opinion is that it's more convenient and easy to understand and simple in the code.

 The k3 is basically a _direct_ equivalent of Ki in Wikipedia version.
 Look: